raystack/raccoon/docs/docs/reference/benchmarks.md

 ### Result

-Folowing are the benchmarking results for various versions
+Following are the benchmarking results for various versions

 | Raccoon version | Duration  | No. of Connections | No. of Raccoon Pods | No. of events/10s | Server Processing Latency(P95) | Server Processing Latency(Upper) | Workers Latency (mean p95)| Workers Latency (max upper) | Memory Used per pod |   CPU Cores Used per pod   |
 |-----------------|-----------|--------------------|---------------------|-------------------|--------------------------------|----------------------------------|---------------------------|-----------------------------|---------------------|----------------------------|